naijamesz/basic-rust-actix_arch/README.md

-# First time used actix to create simple REST API by RUST
+# First time used actix to create a simple HTTP server by RUST